Kenura-R-Gunarathna/imagick-image-processor/README.md

 ## Resize

-Imag resizing is working.
+Image resizing is working.

 ## Compress

-Imag compression is working.
+Image compression is working.

+## Watermark

+Image watermark is working.

 ## Resize-Compress

-Imag Resize-compression is working.
+Image Resize-compression is working.